Shawãdawa Rapé – Spiritual

 Shawãdawa Sacred Snuff – Spiritual

-The following is a text, from the maker speaking in his own words on Rapé, and the traditions of his people, contextualizing in the two medicines we are presenting here.
+The following are the words from our Shawãdawa rapé maker speaking in his own words on rapé, and the traditions of his people, contextualizing the medicines we are presenting here.

 “The Shawãdawa live in the upper Jurua river in four indigenous demarcated lands.
 Today the main objective of the Shawã people is to protect our lands, our forest where all our natural medicines are present.
 We are also always looking to save and salvage our culture, the teachings of our ancestors.
 The use of our sacred medicines brings us this study of healing and of our ancestral teachings.